 Did you know that one of the best ways to take a backup of a file or a folder is to create an ISO file and store it in the cloud or maybe burn it to a DVD disc?

 The advantage of creating an ISO file is the comfort of having to deal with a single file that is similar to a zip file.
 Further, ISO can be quickly be burned to a disc and fewer chances of getting corrupt compared to a zip archive.
 Here is how you can create an ISO for backup purpose.

-Some Background: There was a much easier way earlier (. before Ubuntu 17.04) where the user needs to simply right-click on a folder/file > “Compress”, and then be able to select “ISO” format from the drop-down menu.
+Some Background: There was a much easier way earlier (before Ubuntu 17.04) where a user needs to simply right-click on a folder/file > “Compress”, and then be able to select “ISO” format from the drop-down menu.

 Though there is still “Compress” in Ubuntu 17.04/17.10, there is no ISO format option.
 There are only 3 options including zip, tar.xz, and 7zip.

 Creating an ISO image from File/Folder in Ubuntu 17.10